 You can read more about home staging at: Home Staging & Staging a House – What is Home Staging.

 This is the Internet age and you should not let your agent limits your reach.
 Leverage online venues to help sell your house.
-For example, put home for sale ads on Craigslist, Zillow, and HomeGain.
+For example, put home for sale ads on Craigslist and Zillow.
 Promote the house through your online social media networks like Facebook, Twitter, and LinkedIn.
 You can also send out a copy of your listing to people on your email list to see if they know anyone that might be looking for a house in your neighborhood.

 Use every channel that you have at your disposal!